Living in Sweden: a guide

 You can register with the civil registration authorities at your local tax office, “Skatteverket”.
 You will then be given a ten-digit national registration number, or personal identity number (personnummer), based on your date of birth plus four extra digits.
 For example, if you were born on May 25, 1986, it might look like this: 860525-1045.

-To apply: bring your passport, a letter of acceptance from your educational institution, documents from the Swedish immigration authorities and, if you are married, your marriage certificate.
+To apply: bring your passport, a letter of admittance from your educational institution, apartment contract, residence permit card and, if you are married, your marriage certificate.
 If you have children, you need to bring a birth certificate for each child.
 On registration, you will be entitled to medical benefits through the Swedish National Health Insurance System.
 When seeing a doctor, for instance, you will be asked for your personal identity number.

 Credit cards are widely accepted in Sweden, much more so than the rest of Europe.
 Commonly accepted cards are Visa, MasterCard, Eurocard and American Express.
 You can access cash with your Visa, MasterCard, Maestro or Cirrus at any ATM, in Swedish “Bankomat” or “uttagsautomat”.

 If you are suffering from toothache or just need a check-up, you choose whether to go the public dental service or a private dentist.
 The public dental service (called Folktandvården) is available locally throughout Sweden (find your local clinic on www.folktandvarden.se) as are private dentists.